pjbartlein/REarthSysSci/md/localweb.md

 In this example, the `*.html` files created by knitting and building the website are in the folder `docs/`.
 Click on `docs/` and you should see the `index.html` file displayed.

+# Closing down the server #

+Return to the CMD/Terminal window, and type `ctrl-C` to stop the server.